Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/4-Quest_for_Infrastructure_slides.md

 ---

-Quick Review of Smart Contracts
+# Quick Review of Smart Contracts

 ---v

+## Expression

-Expression: Write code instead of long confusing legalese
+Write code instead of long confusing legalese

 ---v

+## Execution

-Execution: Let the computer run it instead of the judge interpreting it.
+Let the computer run it instead of the judge interpreting it.

 ---

-Quick Review of Service Providers
+# Quick Review of Service Providers

----v

-They are the technicians that keeo the infra running.
+They are the technicians that keep the infra running.

-They don't ahve any particular morals, certainly not the same ones you have.
+They don't have any particular morals, certainly not the same ones you have.

-They can be evil
+They can be evil.

----v

-They can back door

-Insert demo of hacking the actix-web contract from the backend
+Notes:

+We need people to keep the computers online and replace broken hardware and make sure the data is backed up etc.
+But those people should be just that, technicians.
+They are not elected officials or Judges or anything like that.
+So we don't want to accidentally let them fil that role.

+Many, probably even most, data center workers are perfectly good people not trying to scam anyone.
+The point is that any individual server operator could be evil and it will be easier to coordinate voluntarily if people don't have to trust the server operator to do it.

 ---